 2. Alternative Text - Level A

 Content management systems (CMS) like WordPress or HubSpot offer easy to use tools for adding alt text to your images.
-Once the alternative text is added to the site, those with visual impairments will be able to listen to a soundbite of the written text (note: this process is also considered an SEO best practice, meaning you’ll be able to improve your Google rankings for relevant searches too!)
+Once the alternative text is added to the site, citizens with visual impairments will be able to listen to a soundbite of the written text

 3. Use Bold Colors - Level A